Review: Game not over in 'Ralph Breaks the Internet'

 The movie isn't always quite up to the task.
 It would be better if it went further and wrestled more with the online world than used it as another bits and bytes background.
 Really, it doesn't quite live up to the title.
 Ralph could have done more damage.

-"Ralph Breaks the Internet," a Warner Bros.
-Pictures release, is rated PG for some action and rude humor.
+"Ralph Breaks the Internet," a Disney release, is rated PG for some action and rude humor.
 Running time: 112 minutes.
 Two and a half stars out of four.

 MPAA Definition of PG: Some material may not be suitable for children